MatthijsvdWielen/firely-docs-simplifier/simplifierReleaseNotes.rst

 #.
 Firely server: In the previous version of simplifier.net users with MAC OS experienced that after trying to download and run the project as a FHIR server in Docker, the CapabilityStatement of Firely server was not loading correctly on first try.
 This issue was caused by the Windows OS specific seperators in the Powershell scripts that are downloaded when pressing the yellow download button.
 This issue is now fixed and users should be able to succesfully try out Firely server via this route on MAC OS, with the CapabilityStatement loeding correctly on first try.
 #.
 IG: the use of multiple pagelinks within one sentence in the IG previously led to rendering issues.
 This has been fixed and it is now possible to use multiple pagelinks within one sentence without breakage or error.

+Known issues
+^^^^^^^^^^^^

+As of this moment no issues are listed for this version of simplifier yet.
+If you come across an issue and it is not listed here, please contact us at simplifier@fire.ly or (for customers) `our premium support desk`_.

+All our tooling is built on top of the official Firely .NET SDK developed and managed by Firely.
+The `SDK is open source and maintained on Github`_ and `issues are publicly tracked there`_.

+HL7 is maintaining a `known issue list for the FHIR specifications on their Confluence`_.